Case Studies

 bird loyalty features apps

-How Bird’s gamification features increase engagement & loyalty
+How Bird’s gamification & loyalty features increase engagement & loyalty

-Finally, Bird’s gamification features simplify the customer experience.
-Essentially, you perform a task, and you get rewarded for it.
-It doesn’t get clearer than that!
-And this simple story makes the app easier to use.
+Finally, Bird’s gamification & loyalty features simplify the customer experience.
+Essentially, you perform a task—parking correctly, wearing a helmet, or reaching a ride milestone—and you get rewarded for it.
+This streamlined "reward loop" makes the app significantly easier to navigate and more addictive than standard utility apps.

 The (digital) medium of mobility is the message - "E-scooter use intent is positively related to the perception of mobile applications.
 Being fun & easy-to-use is important."